Saturday, August 3, 2002

 Whatever happens, there are some things that can never be taken from you, some things you cannot lose.
 When those things matter most to you, it can give you the confidence to attempt just about anything.

 Copyright ©2002 Ralph S. Marston, Jr. All Rights Reserved.
 The Daily Motivator is provided for your personal, non-commercial use only.
-Re-distribution (other than personal sharing) without permission is not allowed.
+Other than personal sharing, please do not re-distribute without permission.